 The simplest ways to prevent and remove pests from your electronics are to:

-• Vacuum out the pests hiding in larger electronics, like TVs and computer towers.
+- Vacuum out the pests hiding in larger items, like TVs and computer towers.
 Use the thin nozzle to reach into the vent holes and ports.

-• Contact an electrician if you notice any serious issues with the electrical components of your house.
+- Contact an electrician if you notice any serious issues with the electrical components of your house.
 Problems with the wall outlets and switches should be handled by a professional, especially if you notice a burning smell anywhere.
-These pests create a fire risk once they infiltrate the electronics!
+These pests create a fire risk once they infiltrate the tech!

 Pointe Prioritizes Your Home